So, using all of our knowledge on bike theft and bicycle insurance, we're sharing our knowledge on the best way to lock a bicycle.

 You will also want to choose an area that's well-lit and with a high footfall so it's watched by CCTV.
 However bike thieves are getting more brazen in popular areas so it's not always effective.

-Probably the most effective tip is to lock your bike around others that are less valuable.
+Probably the most effective tip is to lock your bike around bikes that are more valuable.
 A bike thief will likely go for a higher value or nicer bike making your bike less likely to be targeted.

 How to lock your bike at home